🥂

 • Madame Louise Pommery released Pommery Nature in 1874, the first commercially successful brut Champagne, establishing the low-dosage style that now dominates global sparkling wine production.

-• The Pommery cellars in Reims consist of 18 km of galleries excavated from 120 Gallo-Roman chalk crayères, UNESCO World Heritage listed, maintaining a constant 10°C and holding over 20 million bottles.
+• The Pommery cellars in Reims consist of more than 18 km of galleries excavated from over 60 interlinked Gallo-Roman chalk crayères, UNESCO World Heritage listed, maintaining a constant 10°C and 98% humidity.

-• Cuvée Louise is a three-Grand-Cru blend: Avize and Cramant (Chardonnay, Côte des Blancs) plus Aÿ (Pinot Noir, Montagne de Reims); available in Brut, Brut Nature, and Rosé.
+• Cuvée Louise is a three-Grand-Cru blend: Avize and Cramant (Chardonnay, Côte des Blancs) plus Aÿ (Pinot Noir, Montagne de Reims).

 • Vranken-Pommery acquired brand, HQ, and cellars from LVMH in 2002; LVMH retained approximately 300 hectares of Grand Cru vineyards supplied to Pommery under long-term agreement.